 Ever felt like you couldn’t quit get a deep breath on your run?
 Feeling sluggish and a little unmotivated?
 Have a sore neck or stiff back?
-It could all come back to needing to improve your posture!
+It could all come back to posture corrector exercises and tools!

 At my last massage appointment, I mentioned that my neck had been killing me.
 To which she replied, “well when you got here, your collarbone wasn’t even touching the table because your shoulders were so rounded.”
 WHAT?!

 I swear I have been trying to work on and think about my posture, so this was the final wake up call that all my computer, phone and yes hydration pack wearing time, had lead me to some very bad habits.

 Posture quickly becomes a habit as we create tight muscles, so your body now naturally goes back to that BAD position, which means we need to find good posture, be aware of it and then do some work to maintain it.

 ✅ Here is the cheap posture device you can start using ASAP.

 All of this of course lead me to begin researching how to fix bad posture!!